The best cycling routes in Dorset

 Best Cycling Routes in Dorset

-With two-thirds of Dorset sitting in an Area of Outstanding Natural Beauty, bike rides here promise the most magical scenery.
-If you’re putting the wheels in motion for your Dorset holiday, here are our top picks for some of the best cycling routes.
+With two-thirds of Dorset designated as an Area of Outstanding Natural Beauty, cycling here promises some of the most magical scenery on the South Coast.
+If you’re planning to explore Dorset on two wheels, here are our top picks for some of the best cycling routes – all accessible from Silverlake Estate, where bikes are included with your Habitat Escapes stay.

 The doorstep one

-You don't have to venture far to enjoy some incredible cycling opportunities right at your doorstep.
-Silverlake itself boasts an extensive network of quiet lanes and trails, offering miles of scenic routes.
-Within the Estate, you'll discover a network of bridleways that showcase the very best features of the area.
-For example, you can visit the Island, where an exhilarating zipwire spans across a picturesque lake.
-Another gem is Knighton Heath woodland, a fantastic destination for off-road cycling enthusiasts, thanks to its historic woodland pathways.
+You don’t have to go far to enjoy incredible cycling right at your doorstep.
+Silverlake boasts an extensive network of quiet lanes and trails, offering miles of scenic routes.
+Within the Estate, bridleways highlight the area’s natural beauty, including the Island with its exhilarating zipwire over the lake and the historic Knighton Heath woodland, perfect for off-road cycling enthusiasts.

 Family of 4 on bikes next to the lake